JDRIVO/rTorrent-Disk-Checker/README.md

 ## [Test Script](https://github.com/JDRIVO/rTorrent-Disk-Checker/blob/master/test.py)

-#### This script will show you what torrents the script will delete without actually deleting torrents.
+#### This script will show you what torrents this program will delete without actually deleting torrents.

 Results will output to your terminal and a text file named **testresult.txt**